Ho-Chunk: Series of forced removals

 Through a series of moves imposed by the U.S. government in the 19th century, the tribe was relocated to reservations increasingly further west: in Wisconsin, Minnesota, South Dakota, and finally Nebraska.
-Oral history suggests some of the tribe may have been forcibly relocated up to 13 times by the federal government to steal land through forced treaty cession, losses estimated at 30 million acres in Wisconsin alone.
+Oral history suggests some of the tribe may have been forcibly relocated up to 13 times by the federal government to steal land through forced treaty cession, losses estimated at 30 million acres in Wisconsin alone, however only ten million acres of land was recognized by the treaties between the U.S and the Ho-Chunk.
 The Ho-Chunk often nonviolently resisted removal by staying home, or simply returning home, rather than engaging in uprisings.

 The Winnebago ceded lands in Wisconsin in 1829, 1832 and 1837; further removal attempts occurred in Wisconsin in 1840, 1846, 1850, and 1873–4.

 Winnebago 1846 Reservation, Nicollet's 1843 map.

 The 1848 removal from Iowa was documented by a soldier in Morgan's Mounted Volunteers.
 About 2,500 people were forced to travel by wagon, on foot, and on horseback from Fort Atkinson, Iowa to Winona, Minnesota, and thence by steamboat to a new Reservation covering parts of Stearns, Morrison, and Todd Counties, and with its agency at Long Prairie, Minnesota.
 The Long Prairie Reservation, which was heavily wooded, was more suitable for logging than for farming.
 Writing in 1915, St. Cloud, Minnesota journalist and local historian William Bell Mitchell recalled that as of 1850, the Ho-Chunk "had one of their main villages on the west bank of the Mississippi River", and at the mouth of the Watab River in what is now Sartell, Minnesota.
-The Long Prairie Reservation was dissolved in 1855, and its residents were moved to Blue Earth County, Minnesota.
+The Long Prairie Reservation was dissolved in 1855, and its residents were moved to the Blue Earth Reservation, Minnesota.
 While relating a May 1860 series of raids and revenge killings between the Chippewa and Dakota peoples in which one Ho-Chunk warrior was also killed in Maine Prairie Township, Stearns County, Minnesota, George W. Sweet, a pioneer settler of Sauk Rapids, recalled, "The Winnebagoes were supposed to be a neutral party between the Sioux and Chippewa, but occasionally a Winnebago would join a party of Sioux on a raid against the Chippewas."

 During the 1862 Dakota War, a very small faction of the Ho-Chunk led by Chief Little Priest joined forces with the uprising and its figurehead leader, Chief Little Crow.
 This had disastrous results for all the Ho-Chunk living in Minnesota.